hackdaymanifesto/site/index.markdown

 wish to pursue further development of a hack they should speak to the winning team separately.

+### Attitude to prize winners

+Those who have won a prize at a hack day should not be expected to provide any ongoing service or favours to sponsors or organisers.
+Some hack day sponsors have been known to ask prize winners to write promotional blog posts for them.
+This kind of behaviour from sponsors can make quite prize winning participants quite uncomfortable and unlikely to wish to participate in future events.

+What may seem natural to outgoing marketers and CEOs may feel a lot less pleasant for more shy and introverted (especially new) developers, designers etc.

 ## Atmosphere and attitudes

 ### Don't make people feel unwelcome